Suhaybu/sanitizer-bot-py/README.md

 ## Features

+-   **User Privacy first:** No logs are made on any messages users send.
 -   **Supports Multiple platforms:** Currently works with Twitter, TikTok, Instagram.
 More to come!
 -   **Automatic conversion:** Automatically fixes any supported links posted.
 -   **User Installable App:** The `/sanitize` app command can be used anywhere.